Saratoga (band)

 Saratoga is a Spanish heavy metal band established in Madrid in 1992 by bassist Niko del Hierro (Ñu, Barón Rojo) and guitarist Jero Ramiro (Santa, Ñu).
-Throughout its history, the band has had various lineups.
-Currently it consists of del Hierro, Ramiro, Tete Novoa (vocals), and Jorge "El Estepario Siberiano" Garrido (drums).
+Since March 2023, the band's lineup has consisted of del Hierro, Ramiro, Tete Novoa (vocals), and Arnau Martí (drums).
 The band experienced their biggest success during the tenure of vocalist Leo Jiménez (1999–2006).
 Since 2014, with the arrival of Novoa, they have seen a resurgence in popularity.
 Saratoga has released fourteen studio albums, five live records, and four compilations, as well as numerous singles.

 History

 Early years: Saratoga, Mi Ciudad, and Vientos de Guerra (1992–1999)

 Saratoga was formed in Madrid in 1992 by Ñu bassist Niko Del Hierro and guitarist Jero Ramiro.
 They were soon joined by drummer Marcos Parra.
 The latter left shortly after and was replaced by Joaquín "el niño" Arellano.
 Vocalist Tony Dominguez joined the band but was asked to leave in 1993 as his voice was seen as not fitting the band's style.
 Fructuoso "Fortu" Sánchez took over his post.
 They signed a contract with the Madrid record company Avispa in December 1994 and a year later released their debut, self-titled album.
 With the same lineup, they released a covers album a year later, titled Tributo, which constituted a tribute to the most important Spanish hard rock bands of the 1970s and 1980s.
 After the album came out, Sánchez departed the group and was replaced by Gabriel Boente.
 In 1997, their third album, Mi Ciudad, came out, demonstrating a heavier sound, and garnering the band some success in European countries.

 In 1998, after the departure of Arellano and Boente, Saratoga hired drummer Dani Pérez and vocalist Leo Jiménez, who brought a fresh style to the band's sound.
 A year later, they released the album Vientos de Guerra, a harder-sounding record than their previous work.